Your 29 Week Old Baby – Development, Milestones & Care

 A 29 Week Old Baby’s Care Tips

 • Avoid using baby walkers for your little one.
-Though it may seem as though it is helping, this assistance is an illusion.
-In fact, it is counterproductive as it prevents your baby from fully using her muscles, which leads to poor development and, in turn, delayed walking.
-Another problem that is associated with baby walkers is the probability of causing accidents.
+Though it may seem like it is helping, this assistance is an illusion.
+It is counterproductive as it prevents your baby from fully using her muscles, which leads to poor development and, in turn, delayed walking.
+Another problem associated with baby walkers is the probability of causing accidents.
 Babies get very curious during this stage, and the wheels attached make the device accident-prone.
-For instance, a baby walker may let the baby venture too close to the stairs unassisted, and lead to an unfortunate accident.
+For instance, a baby walker may let the baby venture too close to the stairs unassisted, leading to an unfortunate accident.

-• A 29 week old baby is likely to be enamoured by just about anything that she can get her hands on.
-Expensive china, porcelain dishes, and crystal glasses would evoke a special interest, and may lead to the baby unwittingly breaking or damaging the same.
+• A 29-week-old baby is likely to be enamoured by just about anything that she can get her hands on.
+Expensive china, porcelain dishes, and crystal glasses would evoke a special interest, which may lead to the baby unwittingly breaking or damaging them.

-• Ensure that you lock all the low-level cupboards and drawers that contain valuable or poisonous items within your baby’s reach.
-Do not underestimate the dexterity of your baby when it comes to using her hands.
+• Ensure you lock all the low-level cupboards and drawers containing valuable or poisonous items within your baby’s reach.
+Do not underestimate your baby’s dexterity when it comes to using her hands.

 • Due to teething, there can be a case of mild fever for your baby.
 You can try feeding her some cold foods for relief, but make sure to consult your doctor, too.

-• Cover all electrical outlets so that your baby does not receive any shocks.
-This can be done by using some scotch tape.
+• Cover all electrical outlets with scotch tape so that your baby does not receive shocks.

-• There will be numerous instances where you may be forced to say “NO” as your baby gets increasingly active.
-While this is not an issue, continually saying no may lead the baby to start resenting the word, or even ignoring you completely.
-Instead, you can try distracting her, which can build her curiosity while stopping her from doing whatever it is that you wanted to say no to.
+• Numerous instances may occur where you are forced to say “NO” as your baby gets increasingly active.
+While this is not an issue, continually saying no may lead the baby to start resenting the word or even ignoring you completely.
+Instead, you can try distracting her, which can build her curiosity while stopping her from doing whatever it is that you want to say no to.

 Tests and Vaccinations